-- Ensmenger, Nathan, The Computer Boys Take Over.
+• Ensmenger, Nathan, The Computer Boys Take Over.
 Cambridge, Mass: MIT Press 2010.
-How industry hired and managed or mismanaged software specialists from the 1950s to the 1990s.
-Themes include professional identity, mistrust of subcultures, and reasons why the "computer boys" remain mostly "boys". - Rochlin, Gene, Trapped in the Net: the unanticipated consequences of computerization.
-Princeton: Princeton University Press.
+How industry hired and managed - or mismanaged - software specialists from the 1950s to the 1990s.
+Themes include professional identity, mistrust of subcultures, and reasons why the "computer boys" remain mostly "boys".